 - Once the meat is cool enough to handle, cut into slices no more than 2 inches wide and shred the meat with your hands.

-- In a heavy saucepan heat the remaining oil and sautee the onions until they become transparent.
+- In a heavy saucepan heat the remaining oil and cook and stir the onions until they become translucent.
 Add the garlic, carrots and peppers and simmer over very low heat for 3 minutes.
 Add the tomatoes and simmer for about 10 minutes until the tomatoes are tender.

-- Add the tomato sauce, thyme, and the meat and the remaining liquid from boiling the meat.
+- Add the tomato sauce and the meat and the remaining liquid from boiling the meat.

 - Simmer for 10 minutes over low heat, or until all the vegetables are cooked through.
 Taste and season with salt to taste if needed.

 Venezuelan Carne Mechada recipe by Oriana.